CoreumFoundation/coreum/coreznet/README.md

 # coreznet
-`coreznet` helps you running all the applications needed for development and testing.
+`coreznet` helps you run all the applications needed for development and testing.

 ## Prerequisites
 To use `coreznet` you need: